phillycommunitywireless/docs/docs/mesh-kit/mesh-kit.md

 ## Installing AP Mesh Unit

 If there is already an access point (with an ERX and wired rooftop antenna), then just the mesh antenna can be configured.
-For rooftop installations, see next section.
+For rooftop installations, see next section on configuring an ERX and mesh kit.

-### Required Materials
+### Required Hardware
-- AP Mesh Unit (white Ubiquiti antenna with bunny ears)
+- AP Mesh Unit - [Ubiquiti Mesh Dual-Band Access Point](https://store.ui.com/products/unifi-ac-mesh-ap) (white Ubiquiti antenna with bunny ears)
 - PoE injector
 - Ethernet cable
 - Computer
-- Ethernet port on computer, or USB Ethernet adapter
+- USB Ethernet adapter (if computer doesn't have ethernet port)
+- Power strip/extension cord
 - Paperclip

+### Required Software
 - Ubiquiti Chrome extension

 ![Materials](./images/Materials.jpeg)

-### Helpful to Have
-- Power strip/extension cord

 ### Setup Steps